 We ran all algorithms on an image of 100,000 pixels.
 The runtime of each algorithm was averaged over 100 runs.
 The computations were performed on a Pentium IV 2500 MHz processor under Windows 2000 Professional.
-The algorithms were implemented in Matlab 6.1 (www.mathworks.com).
+The algorithms were implemented in Matlab 6.1 www.mathworks.com.
 The Matlab implementations for the computation of the mean and median were used and all computations were performed in double precision.
+On other platforms results may differ, but the ordering of methods complexity is assumed to be similar.

-The results are given in table 5.
+The results are given in Table 5.
 This table shows that when no statistical outlier removal is necessary, QofA and AofQ are most affordable, followed by LS.
 These methods are a good choice in conjunction with other ways of outlier removal like foreground/background classification.